The Education Foundation is a leading organisation set up to accelerate and support positive change in the British education system and beyond.

 The Education Foundation was founded in November 2011 by Ian Fordham and Ty Goddard who between them have 30 years experience working in education policy and practice across the UK and internationally.
-They have a successful track record in setting up and leading innovative national organisations, advising the government on current and future policy and are recognised experts in scaling up education projects and initiatives across the country.
+They have a successful track record in setting up and leading innovative national organisations, advising the government on current and future policy and are recognised experts in scaling up education projects and initiatives across the UK.

 They created the Education Foundation with a passion to help create a more open and connected education system.

-We are a not-for-profit social enterprise, funded, in our first two years by a combination of: co-founder investment, demonstration projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
+The Education Foundation is a not-for-profit social enterprise, funded, in our first 5 years by a combination of: co-founder investment; demonstration and innovation projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations and local government; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
 If you want to work with us and support our work, please visit the Support us section of this site.